juliolmuller/vba-textfile/README.md

 ### Replace Text File Content

-Function to access a text file content, replace certain term by other and, alternatively. save the result into a new text file. ***Warning:*** if the new file path informed already exists in the informed directory, the function will overwrite the old file without any prompt.
+Function `ReplaceAtTextFile()` access a text file content, replace certain term by other and, alternatively. save the result into a new text file. ***Warning:*** if the new file path informed already exists in the informed directory, the function will overwrite the old file without any prompt.

 #### Structure